 - Spotify Not Working on iPhone or iPad?
 How to Fix It

-- Spotify Stops Playing Tracks on iPhone and iPad
+- How to delete your Spotify account from iPhone and iPad